 6. Conserve more water

 While droughts are most prevalent in certain areas, water is still a precious resource we all need.
-Investing in water conservation tools helps protect it, and will save money if you plan on gardening in summer.
+Rainwater harvesting and investing in water conservation tools helps protect it, and will save money if you plan on gardening in summer.
 Smart irrigation systems are tailored down to soil and light conditions and may even know to prepare for impending inclement weather.

 7. Look for LEED certification